dmanjunath/node-redshift/README.md

 var redshiftClient = new Redshift(client, {rawConnection: true});
 ```
 #### Usage
+Please see examples/ folder for full code examples.
 ##### Default connection
 The redshift.js file exports a Redshift object which has a `query()` function bound to it you can call with the string of a sql query.
 I like [sql-bricks](http://csnw.github.io/sql-bricks/) to build queries.
 ```javascript